The BACCO simulation project: biased tracers in real space: Application: Fitting the galaxy power spectrum

 We will consider as our data the average clustering measured in the two phase-inverted \nenya simulations to reduce the impact of cosmic variance on large scales.
 Specifically, we will employ the galaxy auto power spectrum, $P_{\rm gg}$, and the cross-correlation, $P_{\rm gm}$, with the underlying nonlinear matter field.
 As for the previous power spectrum calculations, we perform this operation using $1080^3$ FFTs with a CiC assignment and interlacing.
 In Fig.~\ref{fig::bestfit-model} we display the measurements as red symbols.
 Note that $P_{\rm gg}$ and $P_{\rm gm}$ involve different combinations of the Lagrangian fields, which makes it important to prove that the model is able to jointly fit them.

-We will now explore the values of the free parameters of our real-space model, which is described by combinations of the cross spectra of Lagrangian fields and one scale independent shot-noise contribution:
+We will now explore the values of the free parameters of our real-space model at fixed cosmology, which is described by combinations of the cross spectra of Lagrangian fields and one scale independent shot-noise contribution:

-where $b_{i=1} \equiv 1$, and $P_{ij}$ are the cross spectra predicted by our neural network for the cosmological parameters of the target galaxy catalogue (i.e. those of \nenya).
+where $b_{i=1} \equiv 1$, $b_{i=\delta} \equiv b_1$, $b_{i=\delta^2} \equiv b_2$, $b_{i=s^2} \equiv b_{s^2}$, $b_{i=\nabla^2\delta} \equiv b_{\nabla^2\delta}$, and where $P_{ij}$ are the cross spectra predicted by our neural network for the cosmological parameters of the target galaxy catalogue (i.e. those of \nenya).
 Note that in principle, there could be other contributions to the noise \citep[e.g.][]{EggemeierEtal2020}, which could be included in our model but that we have neglected here.
 However, our model is flexible enough for it to be extended with additional terms.
 We defer an investigation of a minimal model for describing realistic galaxies to future work.
 Our model is thus specified by 5 parameters:

 where $b_i$ are the perturbative bias parameters of our sample.
 We assume flat priors for these parameters over the range $b_1 \in [-3, 3]$, $b_2 \in [-5,5]$, $b_{s^2} \in [-10,20]$, $b_{\nabla^2\delta} \in [-10,20]$, $A_{\rm sn} \in [0,2]$.